vivex/cPanel4j/README.md

 - MySQL (also create a database & user for cpanel4j)

 - PHP
+- ModSecurity™ Tools Disabled

 Make sure that  there is no instance of tomcat already installed on your system.

 Make sure java is installed properly by typing echo $JAVA_HOME

+Make sure you have disabled the ModSecurity™ Tools because this tool blocks redirect to tomcat

 Download the zip folder  from github (https://github.com/vivex/cPanel4j )